BenAAndrew/Voice-Cloning-App/README.md

 - Windows & Linux support

 ## System Requirements
-- Windows on linux operating system
+- Windows or Linux operating system
 - NVIDIA GPU with at least 4GB of memory

 ## Video guide